yurnov/IaC_Ansible_basecamp/08-homework.md

 - printing hostnames together with registered variables will be a plus.
 * Create a repo in your GitHub account and commit code above

+Optional:

+- use `ansible_user` and `ansible_password` for ssh connection and store passwords for each VM in encrypred way (add vault password to README.md in this case)

 ## Future reading

 - [Ansible documentation](https://docs.ansible.com/ansible/latest/index.html)
 - Google it!